justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 > The value we have set here for `osgi.web.symbolicname` matches the value for `Bundle-SymbolicName` in our [bnd.bnd file](./liferay-n8n6.zip/n8n6-impl/bnd.bnd).
 These values must match for the `ServletContext` to look in the proper location for the JSP.
 >
-> Note that, for the `ServletContext` to be properly generated, we also need to declare a unique value for `Web-ContextPath` in our bnd.bnd file.
+> For the `ServletContext` to be properly generated, we also need to declare a unique value for `Web-ContextPath` in our bnd.bnd file.
 In our example, we have that set to `/commerce-checkout-step`.
 For a reference on these values, see [bnd.bnd](./liferay-n8n6.zip/n8n6-impl/bnd.bnd).

 Next, define the JSP for our checkout step's screen in the UI.
-In our simple example, we are adding placeholder text for some generic messages; you can see the implementation at [terms_and_conditions.jsp](./liferay-n8n6.zip/n8n6-impl/src/main/resources/META-INF/resources/terms_and_conditions.jsp).
+In our example, we are adding placeholder text for some generic messages; you can see the implementation at [terms_and_conditions.jsp](./liferay-n8n6.zip/n8n6-impl/src/main/resources/META-INF/resources/terms_and_conditions.jsp).

 Lastly, define the language key for the name of our new checkout step.
 Add the key and its value to a [Language.properties](./liferay-n8n6.zip/n8n6-impl/src/main/resources/content/Language.properties) file within our module: